 When it comes to design, less is often more.
 Never is this as true as in your bathroom, one of the most heavily utilized — and often cluttered — spaces in your home.
-It’s why minimalistic design has become increasingly more popular over the past few years, both in defiance to insatiable consumerism, but also because living with less tends to make life more streamlined and potentially more chic.
+It’s why minimalistic design has become increasingly more popular over the past few years, both in defiance to insatiable consumerism, but also because living with less tends to make life more streamlined, less stressful, and potentially more chic.

 It’s yet another reason why a minimalistic bathroom design becomes more appealing.
 Inspired in no small part by the increasing popularity of the blog and documentary The Minimalists, or even Marie Kondo’s trend of “tidying up,” a minimalistic space can be a sophisticated, relaxing, potentially less expensive and more functional option for your bathroom design.

 Minimalism is often incorrectly defined as the pursuit of having as little as possible.
 Though some people practice it this way, this is not realistic nor sustainable for most people.
 The more common and realistic way to practice minimalism is to focus on only having what you need and what you enjoy.
 This will pare down the belongings in your home to only what is useful or adds sentimental value for you.
 If this means that your shelves are not totally bare save for a single plant or two?
 So be it.
 The point of minimalism is not that you have to follow anyone else’s strict guidelines about how many things you are allowed to have.
 The point is that you do not waste time, space, and money on all of the belongings you don’t need and probably don’t care about either way.